Skip to main content

 • providersPerRou - providers at the route level;

-Using these arrays, Ditsmod creates different injectors that are connected in a hierarchical relationship.
+Using these arrays, Ditsmod forms different injectors that are related by a hierarchical connection.
 Such a hierarchy can be simulated as follows:

 import { Injector } from '@ditsmod/core';